 I met Joie on my first rescue mission with HSTT’s then-Animal Programs Manager.
 We visited a partnering animal shelter that unfortunately didn't have the capacity to keep all the animals in their care.
 We would take with us several animals that would otherwise be scheduled to be euthanized.
 It was the first time I had ever seen what "euthanasia row" looked like.
 Lots of barking, jumping and clawing on the fencing.
 There was a palpable sense of desperation.
 There was one dog that was nestled as close up to the fencing as she could get, imploring us to look at her, but without the noisy antics of the rest of the dogs.
 Her name was Joy.
 She was among the animals that we brought back to HSTT that day, along with several other dogs and an entire roomful of cats.

 HSTT has always been committed to helping as many animals as possible.
 HSTT facilities weren't always as comfortable as they are now, but we still managed to help animals from out of the area.
 From the beginning, we partnered with other shelters in the region to relieve them of their overcrowding.
-In 2008, HSTT was housed in a formerly abandoned warehouse owned by the Town of Truckee.
+In 2008, HSTT was housed in a temporary facility owned by the Town of Truckee.
 Joie was among approximately 125 animals rescued from other shelters that year.

 Thanks to HSTT's increasingly successful spay/neuter program and the dedicated work of Town of Truckee Animal Services, Truckee has a relatively low number of unclaimed/unwanted dogs to put up for adoption.
 That puts us in a great position to accept animals from shelters that are overburdened with stray and surrendered animals and in 2017, we rescued 384 animals from our regional partners.